-(2) Non-deductible expenses primarily relates to share-based compensation offset by the deductible value of RSAs released on vesting incurred prior to the decision to modify the share awards.
+(2) Non-deductible expenses primarily relates to share-based compensation offset by the deductible value of Cash Settled RSAs released on vesting.

-15. OIL AND GAS SALES, NET OF ROYALTIES
+14. OIL AND GAS SALES, NET OF ROYALTIES

 The following table summarizes the composition of Spartan's oil and gas sales revenue by product type: